Come back to "Mmmmm!"

 You owe it to yourself to explore the world of flavours that this island has to offer, from our famous street foods, to fine dining at some of our top restaurants where authentic Jamaican flavors and spices reflects the diverse cultural influences of our island heritage.
 Besides our signature blend of herbs and spices, Jamaican food is always made and seasoned with love, so you know it's always going to be delicious!
 We are proud of our world-famous culinary heritage and we can’t wait to share it with you so that you can come back to "Mmmmm!".

 Jamaica’s national dish, Ackee and Saltfish, is a local breakfast favorite and a must try.
-Expect it to come with all the trimmings - fried dumplings, calaloo, green bananas, avocado and plantains (Jamaicans pronounce it 'plantin') depending on what's in season.
+Try it with all the trimmings - fried dumplings, calaloo, green bananas, avocado and plantains, depending on what's in season.